Thank you for contacting me about assisted dying and attempts by some MPs, peers and pressure groups to revive efforts to change the law.

-While I was unable to attend the webinar, I remain concerned about this issue and follow it as closely as possible.
+I remain concerned about this issue and follow it as closely as possible.

 There is no doubt in my mind that all those who engage with this issue are driven by the desire to alleviate the suffering of others - the differences are over how this might best be achieved.

-My own view remains what it has been for some time namely that I accept that there are imperfections in and problems with the current law, but I think that these can be dealt with sensitively and sensibly without having a new law that decriminalises assisted dying.
+My own view remains what it has been for some time namely that I accept that there are imperfections in and problems with the current law, but I think that these can be dealt with sensitively and sensibly without having a new law that decriminalises or legalises assisted dying.
 I have a number of concerns about such proposals:

 Given the progress made in so many areas of medical care and research, it seems to me realistic to suggest that better terminal care and palliative care service development are what is needed rather than assisted dying.
 Bearing in mind the increasing awareness of mental health issues in all areas of life, I have no doubt that more work will and needs to be done too on the emotional and mental health support that people with life-limiting illnesses need.
 I believe the fundamental assumption of any society must be that each person's life shall be afforded equal protection and that we should do what we can to prevent or alleviate the situations that make life intolerable; I worry that moves towards decriminalising assisted dying would have the unintended consequence of weakening this assumption.
+The progress made by the NHS in developing the scale and quality of palliative care services must be stepped up, especially now that the pandemic appears to be easing.

 A further anxiety is that people who are vulnerable for all sorts of reasons might perceive themselves to be a ‘burden’ to others and this becomes the main factor in their requesting assisted dying.